Glenroy railway station

-Glenroy railway station is a commuter railway station located in the northern suburb of Glenroy in Melbourne, Victoria, Australia.
+Glenroy station is a railway station operated by Metro Trains Melbourne on the Craigieburn line, part of the Melbourne rail network.
+It serves the northern suburb of Glenroy in Melbourne, Victoria, Australia.
 The station opened on 24 January 1887, with the former ground level station closed and demolished in April 2022 and the current lowered rail trench station provided in May 2022 by the Level Crossing Removal Project.

 Glenroy is a below ground premium station, consisting of two side platforms connected by staircases, lifts and a ground level concourse.
 The station fully complies with the Disability Discrimination Act 1992 and is accessible, as there is a lift connecting to the ground level concourse and the station platforms on either side.

-The station is owned by VicTrack, a state government agency and the station is operated by Metro Trains Melbourne.
-Glenroy station is currently served by the Craigieburn line, part of the Melbourne railway network.
-Additionally, the station is also served by bus routes 513, 514, 535, 536 and 542 as well as route 951.
+The station is served by bus routes 513, 514, 535, 536 and 542 as well as route 951.
 The station is approximately 15 km or around a 32 minute train ride to Flinders Street via the City Loop.
 The adjacent stations are Oak Park, up towards Flinders Street, and Jacana, down towards Craigieburn.

 Description

 Glenroy station consists of two side platforms with two edges.
 As is standard in Melbourne, the platform has an asphalt surface with concrete on edges.
 The side platforms are approximately 160 m long, long enough for a 7 car High Capacity Metro Train.
 The station features a ground level concourse, accessible by stairs and lifts up to the elevated platforms.
 There is one main station building, opening in 2022, which contains a waiting room, a customer service, a PSO office and a ground level concourse inside the main station building.
+It is served by the Cragieburn line and has a 5-10 minute peak frequency and a 20-30 minute off-peak frequency.

 The station building, concourse and platform largely stayed the same since the station was rebuilt in 2022.
 There are 600 parking spaces; 396 spaces on Dowd Place, 141 spaces on Hartington Street and 66 spaces on Station Road and 25 protected bike parking at the station.
 The station is listed as fully accessible on the Metro Trains website, as there are lifts and accessible features available at the station.